astro-mat/PP5_E-Commerce_Application/README.md

 - Delete all these notes at end of readme
 - Mockup image at start of readme
 - get rid of all comments in this readme
+- Have you mentioned custom models?

 BUGS
 - Double hamburger on mobile
+- account menu needs refreshing in certain circumstances and cannot select links

 FUTURE ADDITIONS